verhovsky/text-inspector/README.md

-Unicode-debugger shows the code points that make up a text and their names
+Text Inspector shows the code points that make up a text and their names

 ![A screenshot showing the codepoints that make up the text "Hello, world!"](./screenshot.png)